 While at camp, children use a lot of energy to participate in various activities.
 Please make sure your child eats a healthy breakfast before she/he comes to camp each day.
-Parents are required to pack lunch for their campers as well.
+Parents must pack lunch for their campers too.
 Please note that we will not refrigerate or microwave any lunches.
 If a camper forgets her/his lunch, we will be happy to provide one that day.
-If camp needs to provide lunch more than three times throughout the summer, parents will be billed \$15.00 for each meal.